There is no way to get rid of cold sores quickly, but they tend to heal on their own in 5–15 days.

 - close to the eyes

-In these cases, a person may need antiviral medication.
-People with weaker immune systems may also need medical treatment for HSV-1.
-If a person develops a high fever or chills, they should call a medical professional.
+In addition, if a person develops a high fever or chills, they should contact a medical professional.

-It is not possible to get rid of a cold sore quickly, as doctors do not currently have a cure for HSV-1.
-However, in most cases, cold sores will heal on their own without treatment.
+It is not possible to get rid of a cold sore quickly, as there is currently no cure for HSV-1.

-A person can use OTC pain medications, topical treatments, and warm compresses to ease the symptoms of a cold sore.
+Over-the-counter pain medications, topical treatments, and warm compresses can help ease the symptoms.